 The Danish Companies Act (the "Companies Act") facilitates four types of companies in which the shareholders' liability is limited to the capital contributed as payment for the shares: (i) the public limited company (in Danish: aktieselskab or A/S); (ii) the private limited company (in Danish: anpartsselskab or ApS); (iii) the limited partnership company (in Danish: partnerselskab or P/S); and (iv) the entrepreneur company (in Danish: iværksætterselskab or IVS).
-After only two years since its introduction, the entrepreneur company is abolished and phased out by way of a recent amendment to the Companies Act.
+After only two years since its introduction, the entrepreneur company was abolished and phased out by way of an amendment to the Companies Act.

 Only public limited companies, as opposed to, e.g. private limited companies, are admitted to official listing.
 'Nasdaq Copenhagen A/S', which is owned by Nasdaq, Inc., is the only regulated market in Denmark.
-It also operates another marketplace for smaller growth companies called Nasdaq First North Denmark, which is categorised as a multilateral trading facility and is not a regulated market.
+It also operates another marketplace for smaller growth companies called Nasdaq First North Growth Market, which is categorised as a multilateral trading facility, that is a so-called SME growth market, registered as such under MIFID II (Directive 2014/65 of the European Parliament and the Council of 15 May 2014), and is not a regulated market.

-This chapter focuses on public limited companies whose securities are admitted to trading and official listing on Nasdaq Copenhagen A/S. There are certain governance-related provisions in the Danish Financial Business Act applicable only to financial institutions.
-These have been excluded from this chapter, unless otherwise stated.
+This chapter focuses on public limited companies whose securities are admitted to trading and official listing on Nasdaq Copenhagen A/S. There are certain governance-related provisions in the Danish Financial Business Act applicable only to financial institutions, which have been excluded from this chapter, unless otherwise stated.